In this Article:

 Almost every day (3)

-Some form of depression is indicated for patients with a score of 10 or above.
+A score of 10 or above indicates moderate depressive symptoms.
 Using this scoring method helps people and their healthcare providers to differentiate between what might be temporary responses to life’s day-to-day challenges, and when symptoms of depression might be eased with clinical intervention.

 How is depression treated in the UK?